abruzzi/patterns-for-state-management-in-react/README.md

 //...
 ```

+The code initializes three state variables: `loading`, `data`, and `error`.
+When the component mounts, it triggers an asynchronous function to fetch data from the "/api/users" endpoint.
+It sets `loading` to `true` before the fetch and to `false` afterwards.
+If the data is fetched successfully, it's stored in the `data` state.
+If there's an error, it's captured and stored in the `error` state.

 ### Refactoring for Elegance and Reusability

 Incorporating fetching logic directly within our component can work, but it's not the most elegant or reusable approach.
 Let’s refactor this by extracting the fetching logic into a separate function: